-In-Class Group Assignments and Learning Portfolio Submissions (30%)
+In-Class Group Assignments (30%)

 The closed book in-class group assignments will occur during normally scheduled class time.
-You will be responsible for organizing your own group of five members; this established group of students will remain the same for all three assignments.
-Names of group members will need to be submitted by the end of the second week of classes.
-Specific dates for submission of group members' names as well as actual assignment dates are identified in the course outline.
+You will be responsible for organizing your own group of five members; this established group of students will remain the same for both assignments.
+Names of group members will need to be submitted by the end of the first week of classes.

 On the day of each in-class assignment, groups will be given five questions each worth 10 marks, usually drawn from the textbook and in-class discussions.
 Groups will be given 50 minutes to respond to the assigned questions in writing within a specific pink booklet.
-There will be 3 assignments each worth 10%.
-The group grade on each assignment will be shared equally by the group members.
+There will be 2 assignments each worth 15%.